 The native Chono people (now extinct) named this area "Queolat" - "the sound of waterfalls".
 This is a land of rare beauty, with deep fiords, rainforest and glaciers.
 The area indeed has numerous waterfalls - most of them seasonal.

 In 1982 this area was reached by one the most beautiful roads in the world - Carretera Austral.
-Soon - in 13th October 1983 - here was established the 154 093 ha large Queulat National Park.
+Soon - on October 13, 1983 - here was established Queulat National Park (154 093 ha).

 This huge natural area remains pristine up to this day.
 Many interesting tourist paths have been built here but many parts of the national park remain unexplored.